Rider provisional P2 licence

 Failure to comply is an offence and carries heavy penalties, including loss of licence.

 Demerit points apply to P2 riders.
-Your P2 rider licence will be suspended or refused, if you reach or exceed 7 demerit points in a three-year period.
+Your P2 rider licence will be suspended or refused if you reach or exceed 7 demerit points in a 3 year period.

-All speeding offences accrue 4 demerit points.
+All speeding offences accrue at least 4 demerit points.
 An additional suspension or refusal period will apply for any excessive speed offence (more than 30km/h over the speed limit).

 Progressing to a full rider licence